ipveka/Forecaster/README.md

 - **Support for Grouped Data** 👥: Generates models for various data segments, tailoring forecasts to each.

-- **Parallel and GPU Computing** 🚀: Accelerates training with parallel processing and GPU support.
+- **Parallel and GPU Computing** 🚀: Accelerates training with parallel processing and GPU support (In development)

 ---